 Late applications will not be accepted.
 Please plan to get your application in early to avoid unexpected delays.
 There will be no exceptions.

-An individual may apply for the scholarship as long as he/she meets the basic eligibility criteria above.
-Check back each year in October as eligibility may change.
+An individual may apply for the scholarship if he or she meets all eligibility criteria above.
+Check back each year in the month of October as eligibility may change.

 Back to top